COSC3020/tail-recursion-megrose10-1/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+In a non-tail-recursive implementation, like the code from the slides, you make two recursive calls in the return statement, while in the tail recursive implementation, you are essentially making one.
+This will cut the runtime to $\Theta$ (n) since there is only one recursive call, this can be illustrated when watching n, every recursive call, we subtract one from n until we get to our terminate line that pushs the program to return the value computed, so we over this program n times.